Private Cloud vs. Virtualization

-Cloud computing on the other hand is a state, a concept, a set of capabilities.
+Cloud computing, on the other hand, is a state, a concept, and a set of capabilities.
 There are statements made on what to expect in general from cloud computing.
 A definition of cloud computing published in NIST SP-800-145 outlines the essential characteristics, how to deliver, and what kind of deployment models to be cloud-qualified.
-Chou further simplifies it and offers a plain and simple way to describe cloud computing with the 5-3-2 Principle as illustrated below.
+Chou further simplifies cloud computing with the 5-3-2 Principle as illustrated below.

 To realize the fundamental differences between virtualization and private cloud is therefore rather straightforward.
-In essence, virtualization is not based on the 5-3-2 Principle as opposed to cloud computing, which is.
+In essence, cloud computing is based on the 5-3-2 Principle, whereas virtualization is not.
 For instance, a self-serving model is not an essential component in virtualization, while it is essential in cloud computing.
 One can certainly argue some virtualization solution may include a self-serving component.
-The point is that self-service is not a necessary , nor sufficient condition for virtualization.
+The point is that self-service is not a necessary, nor sufficient condition for virtualization.
 While in cloud computing, self-service is a crucial concept to deliver anytime availability to user, which is what a service is all about.
-Furthermore, self-service is an effective mechanism to in the long run reduce training and support at all levels.
+Furthermore, self-service is an effective mechanism to reduce training and support in the long run at all levels.
 It is a crucial vehicle to accelerate the ROI of a cloud computing solution and make it sustainable in the long run.